VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -search.disableCache
      Whether to disable response caching.
 This may be useful during data backfilling -search.graphiteMaxPointsPerSeries int
      The maximum number of points per series Graphite render API can return.
-This flag is available only in enterprise version of VictoriaMetrics (default 1000000)
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html (default 1000000)
   -search.graphiteStorageStep duration
      The interval between datapoints stored in the database.
 It is used at Graphite Render API handler for normalizing the interval between datapoints in case it isn't normalized.
 It can be overridden by sending 'storage_step' query arg to /render API or by sending the desired interval via 'Storage-Step' http header during querying /render API.
-This flag is available only in enterprise version of VictoriaMetrics (default 10s)
+This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/enterprise.html (default 10s)
   -search.latencyOffset duration
      The time when data points become visible in query results after the collection.
 Too small value can result in incomplete last points for query results (default 30s)
   -search.logSlowQueryDuration duration